imohitmayank/a_lazy_data_science_guide/python/good_practices.md

 ## Introduction

+- Writing code that works now is easy.
+Writing code that will work tomorrow is hard.
+Writing code that will work tomorrow and is intuitive enough for anyone to understand and follow — well now we have hit the super hard stuff 😀.
+Observing several ML engineers and Data scientists working with me, I have noticed nearly all of them have their own unique style of coding.
+Well, don't get me wrong, subjectively is a good thing and I think it is what leads to innovations.
+That said while working in a team or even in open source collaboration, it helps to agree to a certain set of rules.
+And that's the idea behind this article, to provide python practitioners with a set of curated guidelines, from which they can pick and choose.
-- Let's cover some of the good practices, which will not only help us to create a working but also a beautiful piece of code 😀
+- With that, let's cover some of the good practices, which will not only help us to create a working but also a beautiful piece of code 😀
 - To cover this topic, we will go through three parts,
-  1. Project structuring
-  2. Code formatting
-  3. Additional tips
+  1. **Project structuring:** ideas on how to organize your code
+  2. **Code formatting:** ideas on how to make your code easy to follow
+  3. **Additional tips:** a few things which will help you in the longer run

 ## Project Structuring